Yevgeny Nagorny: Arrest, trial and sentence

 The killers were traced and caught by accident: when Nagorny was negotiating with his latest victim in a meeting, he did not know that his victim had a caller ID turned on, and the number was registered to the company "AutoLux".
 When the police arrived at the service station, the hangar was closed, but sounds of active work could be heard from inside, and they decided to wait.
 Late at night, a Volga arrived at the hangar, from which Stavitsky and a friend disembarked.
 Both were detained, and the authorities soon broke into the hangar and arrested Nagorny.

 All doubts from the investigators were dissipated immediately when, under the hangar's concrete floor, a bag was found containing bloodied items belonging to the victims, including license plates, a pistol holster and an empty magazine.
 The Makarov pistol itself, which was the weapon used in all the killings, was later found on one of the traverse floor beams under the ceiling.
 The corpses could not be located on the first day, however.

 Nagorny denied everything, but Stavitsky behaved nervously: when left alone for five minutes in the investigative office, he opened his handcuffs with a nail clipper and tried to hang himself using his sneaker's shoelaces.
 He managed to survive, and when he recovered, he began testifying.

 All 10 corpses were found in the sewer and a concreted pit, which was dug under Nagorny's service station, without knowing what it would be intended for.
 Realizing there was no use of denying, Nagorny confessed to everything.

-Stavitsky tried to commit suicide several times more, but did not succeed.
+Stavitsky tried to commit suicide several times more but did not succeed.
 However, he still managed to avoid punishment, as a forensic psychiatric examination revealed signs of a mental illness, and he was sent for involuntary commitment.

 Nagorny was found guilty by the court under the Criminal Code of Russia in April 1999 and sentenced to life imprisonment.
 At the trial, where, among others, members of the Solntsevskaya Bratva were present, he behaved defiantly, standing with his back to the victims' relatives.
 When the judge announced the verdict, the gangsters shouted at Nagorny: "We will bury you alive!".

-The Supreme Court of Russia upheld the verdict, and these were Nagorny words while in the Supreme Court: "Why did you give a life sentence to me, a Russian citizen, a patriot who gave you two years of his life in the service of his Homeland, and this Homeland thanks me as much?"
+The Supreme Court of Russia upheld the verdict, and these were Nagorny's words while in the Supreme Court: "Why did you give a life sentence to me, a Russian citizen, a patriot who gave you two years of his life in the service of his Homeland, and this Homeland thanks me as much?"
 When the film crew of "Criminal Russia" came to interview Nagorny after the Supreme Court meeting, he said: "You are catching up with horror in Russia!
 They called it "Criminal Russia", it's horrific!
 That you are catching up with the people...show the good things about me!
 Blood, murder...who needs all this?".

 Yevgeny Nagorny is currently serving his sentence at the Black Dolphin Prison.